devsecops-workshop/workshop-guide/content/15-runtime-security/_index.md

 - Set **Runtime** to **ON**
 - Click **Save**

-Now trigger the policy again by opening a terminal into the pod and executing `yum`.
+Now trigger the policy again by opening a terminal into the pod in the **OpenShift Web Console** and executing `yum`.
 See what happens:
 - Runtime enforcement will kill the pod immediately (via k8s).
 - OpenShift will scale it up again automatically
   - This is to be expected and allows to contain a potential compromise while not causing a production outage.